zach-olsen/Zach_Portfolio/projects/NBAStatsScraping.md

 print(f'Process completed!
 Total run time: {round((time.time()-begin_loop)/60,2)}')
 df.to_excel('nba_player_data.xlsx', index=False)
 ```
-This is the main part of the project: where I actually gather all the data that we pulled via API requests.
-We need to define the season_types and years we want included in our data with lists ```season_types, years```.
-First we manipulate the ```api_url``` to populate with data from year ```y``` and season_type ```s```.
-Then we request the information, and put said information into a DataFrame ```temp_df1```.
-We also want to add in our year and season_type as columns in our DataFrame, so we add them into ```temp_df2``` and concatenate both DataFrames into ```temp_df3```.
-Once we get this information, we add it to our main DataFrame ```df``` and continue to add to ```df``` for all iterations.
+This is the main part of the project: where I actually gather all the data that was pulled via API requests.
+Initially, I need to define the season_types and years that should be included in the data with lists ```season_types, years```.
+First, manipulate the ```api_url``` to populate with data from year ```y``` and season_type ```s```.
+Then request the information, and put said information into a DataFrame ```temp_df1```.
+It's important that our year and season_type as columns in our DataFrame, so they get added into ```temp_df2``` and then, concatenate both DataFrames into ```temp_df3```.
+Once we get this information, finally add it to our main DataFrame ```df``` and continue to add to ```df``` for all iterations.
 There is also a time element that plays into account.
-API requests are sometimes done by shady people, so to combat that, companies have limited other's access to their data, and check for bots.
-To not appear "botty", we introduce a ```lag``` to wait to make the next request.
+API requests are sometimes done by bots, so to combat that, companies have bot detectors in order to limit other's access to their data and check for bots.
+To not appear "botty", a ```lag``` is introduced to wait to make the next request.
 I also print out information as reassurance during iterations to ensure we have gained successful access to the data, as well as a timestamp to show how long the process took:

     Finished scraping data for the 2014-15 Regular%20Season.
     ...waiting 12.8 seconds